bdelacretaz/ollama-website-context/README.md

 retrieving content from a list of URLs.

-The first variant is simplistic, it just adds MESSAGE instructions to an Ollama [https://github.com/ollama/ollama/blob/main/docs/modelfile.md](Modelfile)
+The first variant is simplistic, it just adds MESSAGE instructions to an Ollama [Modelfile](https://github.com/ollama/ollama/blob/main/docs/modelfile.md)

 It works, but only within the size of the model's context.
 It looks like MESSAGE instructions found earlier in the Modelfile are forgotten first.

-One obivous workaround is to use RAG instead, and include only elements which are related to the current query in the context.
+One obvious workaround is to use RAG instead, and include only elements which are related to the current query in the context.

 ## How to test this

 Here's how to create your own custom model, after adapting the `modelhead.txt` and `urls.txt` files as desired: